On this page

 5. Potential government co-contribution payment

-If you make a personal after-tax contribution, you may qualify for a co-contribution payment of up to $500 (2020/21) from the government.
+If you are a low or middle-income earner and make a personal after-tax contribution, you may qualify for a co-contribution payment of up to $500 from the government.
 To be eligible, you must not have exceeded your non-concessional contributions cap in the relevant financial year.

 Am I eligible to make non-concessional contributions?

-To make a non-concessional contribution into your super account, you must meet several eligibility criteria:
+To make a non-concessional contribution into your super account, you must meet two eligibility criteria, in addition to staying within your contribution cap:

 1. Total Superannuation Balance limit

-You must have a Total Superannuation Balance (TSB) of less than the Transfer Balance Cap ($1.6 million in 2020/21) on 30 June of the previous financial year.
-You also need to have available space under your non-concessional contributions cap based on the contributions you have made in previous years (see bring-forward section below).
+You must have a Total Superannuation Balance (TSB) of less than the general Transfer Balance Cap ($1.9 million in 2024–25) on 30 June of the previous financial year.

 2. Age limit and work test

-From 1 July 2020, if you are aged under 67 you are eligible to make a non-concessional contribution even if you are not working.
+If you are aged under 75 you are eligible to make a non-concessional contribution even if you are not working.

 How do I make a non-concessional contribution?